uhollerbach/wile/BUGS.md

   isolate it.
 Stack trace says "caught exception from
   <test_46-int.c:1233>;'apply' failed while fetching proc - bad type
   6" which means that apply got handed an int instead of a proc...?

+  More digging into this seems to show that:

+  + it (almost?) only happens with the version that initializes the test-cases via '(( ...)), not when explicit (list (list ...) (list ...))  is used

+  + it (almost?) only happens when garbage collection is active; the -dbg version of the compiler does not show this problem

+  + all of the above would seem to indicate that the actual error message is a red herring, that it's some interaction with the GC?

+  For now, just solve the problem by initializing the test cases with explicit (list (list ...) ...) rather than '((... ) ...)